 the muscles that normally keep stool inside the

 rectum (anal sphincter) and help pass the stool.

-work, use 1 or 2 glycerin suppositories to lubricate the stool, making it
+work, use 1 glycerin suppository to lubricate the stool, making it

 easier to pass.
 Use glycerin suppositories only once or twice.
 If constipation

 is not relieved or develops again, discuss the problem with your doctor.